 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but myco-heterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

 Many of the features that make up a "typical" monocot leaf seem to vary independently: Leaf base surrounding the stem/not; blade developed from the hypophyll/hyperphyll; Vorläuferspitze present/absent; venation parallel/reticulate; blade develops basipetally/acropetally; petiole and blade develop simultaneously/petiole tends to develop somewhat later (monocot states first: see e.g. Kaplan 1973; Bharathan 1996).
-Variation seems to be especially great in Alismatales and placing it on the tree is difficult, although "typical" monocot leaves are unlikely to be an apomorphy of monocots (see also Doyle 2013).
+Variation seems to be especially great in Alismatales and Acorus; although relating this variation to the early branches of monocot phylogeny is difficult, "typical" monocot leaves are unlikely to be an apomorphy of monocots (see also Doyle 2013).
+Geeta (2003) divided foliar features of angiosperms into eight separate characters, and in an analysis of these characters across 24 angiosperms did not quite recover a monophyletic monocot group; as she summarized her findings "it is concluded that there is no entity, the "monocot leaf primordium" (ibid.: p.
+609).
 Leaf development in monocots in general needs more comparative study.

 Terete, unifacial blades with stomata all over the surface are scattered in monocots.
 These may result from the elaboration of the unifacial Vorläuferspitze (e.g. Arber 1925; Troll 1955; Troll & Meyer 1955; Kaplan 1973, 1975: comparison with Oxypolis, Acacia; Townsley & Sinha 2012).
 Monocots may also have laterally flattened and isobifacial leaves that are edge on to the stem (e.g. Linder & Caddick 2001: seedlings of Restionaceae showing all sorts of leaf morphologies).
 Although these leaves look like a bifacial dorsiventral blade that has folded and become connate adaxially, they may represent the adaxial elaboration of a midrib/costal region (Kaplan 1970a: Acorus).
 However, Rudall and Buzgo (2002) suggest that the isobifacial leaf of Acorus originates from an intermediate zone between hyperphyll and hypophyll.
 Developmentally both isobifacial and terete unifacial leaves may represent the genetic abaxialization of the leaf, the genes normally expressed abaxially being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013).
 Yamaguchi et al. (2010) show how in Juncus isobifacial leaves differ from terete leaves by the activity of the DL gene that elsewhere in monocots is involved in midrib development.